MX-Goliath/ArchLive_Builder/README.md

 ### V0.3
 **Added:**
 - Added the ability to select a graphical environment from: KDE Plasma, GNOME, XFCE(testing), Deepin(testing), Hyperland(testing)
 - Some functions have been moved to separate files to improve code readability and simplify work
+- For now, sddm has been selected as the default manager(In future releases, different managers will be added for different graphical environments)